JCVenterInstitute/Jillion/README.md

 ```
 % mvn clean install
 ```
-This will build jillion, run all the unit and integration tests and installs it in your local repository.
+This will build jillion, run all the unit and integration tests and install it in your local repository.

 Jillion is now ready to use.